Prevention of HIV/AIDS

 HIV prevention refers to practices that aim to prevent the spread of the human immunodeficiency virus (HIV).
 HIV prevention practices may be undertaken by individuals to protect their own health and the health of those in their community, or may be instituted by governments and community-based organizations as public health policies.
+Prevention can include a lot of different combinations of biomedical strategies and great community-based interventions like education and testing through outreach programs.

 Prevention strategies

 Interventions for the prevention of HIV include the use of: